Fall of Tenochtitlan: Smallpox reduces the local population

 While Cortés was rebuilding his alliances and garnering more supplies, a smallpox epidemic struck the natives of the Valley of Mexico, including Tenochtitlan.
-The disease was probably carried by a Spanish slave from Narváez's forces, who had been abandoned in the capital during the Spanish flight.
+According to Spanish sources, the disease was carried by a black slave from Narváez's forces, Francisco de Eguía, who had stayed in Cempoal due to illness, accidentally infecting the local natives.
 Smallpox played a crucial role in the Spanish success during the Siege of Tenochtitlan from 1519 to 1521, a fact not mentioned in some historical accounts.
 The disease broke out in Tenochtitlan in late October 1520.
 The epidemic lasted sixty days, ending by early December.

+Cuitlahuac contracted the disease and died after ruling for eighty days.
+The disease also affected the Spanish-aligned forces, killing the Tlaxcalan chieftain Maxixcatl, but it had more dire consequences on the side of the Aztecs, enclosed in the cramped Tenochtitlan.
+After learning about the disease in the allied city of Tepeaca, the Spaniards instructed their allies on how to prevent contagion among them, advising them to avoid bathhouses and not to scratch their skin sores, which lowered the impact among them.

-It was at this event where firsthand accounts were recorded in the Florentine Codex concerning the adverse effects of the smallpox epidemic of the Aztecs, which stated, "many died from this plague, and many others died of hunger.
+Firsthand accounts were recorded in the Florentine Codex concerning the adverse effects of the smallpox epidemic of the Aztecs, which stated, "many died from this plague, and many others died of hunger.
 They could not get up and search for food, and everyone else was too sick to care for them, so they starved to death in their beds.
 By the time the danger was recognized, the plague was well established that nothing could halt it".
 The smallpox epidemic caused not only infection to the Mexica peoples, but it weakened able bodied people who could no longer grow and harvest their crops, which in turn led to mass famine and death from malnutrition.
-While the population of Tenochtitlan was recovering, the disease continued to Chalco, a city on the southeast corner of Lake Texcoco that was formerly controlled by the Aztecs but now occupied by the Spanish.
+While the population of Tenochtitlan was recovering, the disease continued to Chalco, a city on the southeast corner of Lake Texcoco that was formerly controlled by the Aztecs but now aligned to the Spanish.

 Reproduction and population growth declined since people of child-bearing age either had to fight off the Spanish invasion or died due to famine, malnutrition or other diseases.
 Diseases like smallpox could travel great distances and spread throughout large populations, which was the case with the Aztecs having lost approximately 50% of its population from smallpox and other diseases.
 The disease killed an estimated forty percent of the native population in the area within a year.
 The Aztecs codices give ample depictions of the disease's progression.
 It was known to them as the huey ahuizotl (great rash).

-Cuitlahuac contracted the disease and died after ruling for eighty days.
-Though the disease also affected the Spanish-aligned forces somewhat, it had more dire consequences for the leadership on the side of the Aztecs, as they were much harder hit by the smallpox than the Spanish leaders, who were largely resistant to the disease.